Skip to content

 The Bruins’ leading scorers, Tyler Bilodeau and Donovan Dent, suffered injuries during the Big Ten tournament, but both players are expected to play in South Philly.

-No. 10 Central Florida
+No. 10 seed Central Florida

-1. Region: East
+1. Regional: East

 2. Record: 21-11, 9-9 Big 12

-3. First-round opponent: No. 7 UCLA (7:25 p.m., TBS)
+3. First-round opponent: No. 7 UCLA (Friday at 7:25 p.m., TBS)

 His staff has some local connections, too.
 Dwayne Anderson, a former Villanova guard, joined UCF as an assistant in 2025 after spending seven seasons on staff with the Wildcats.

-No. 11 Miami of Ohio
+No. 11 seed Miami of Ohio

-1. Region: Midwest
+1. Regional: Midwest

 2. Record: 31-1, 18-0 Mid-American

-3. First Four opponent: No. 11 SMU in Dayton, Ohio (9:15 p.m., truTV)
+3. First Four opponent: No. 11 SMU in Dayton, Ohio (Wednesday at 9:15 p.m., truTV)

-The RedHawks completed an undefeated regular season, but were beaten by UMass in the quarterfinals of the MAC tournament and thrust onto the NCAA Tournament bubble.
+The RedHawks completed an undefeated regular season but were beaten by UMass in the quarterfinals of the MAC tournament and thrust onto the NCAA Tournament bubble.

 » READ MORE: Perkiomen School’s Brant Byers helped Miami of Ohio go on a 31-game streak

-No. 11 Southern Methodist
+No. 11 seed Southern Methodist

-1. Region: Midwest
+1. Regional: Midwest

 2. Record: 20-13, 8-10 ACC

-3. First Four opponent: No. 11 Miami of Ohio in Dayton, Ohio (9:15 p.m., truTV)
+3. First Four opponent: No. 11 Miami of Ohio in Dayton, Ohio (Wednesday at 9:15 p.m., truTV)

 Andy Enfield has Southern Methodist back in the NCAA Tournament for the first time since 2017.
 Enfield is from Shippensburg, Pa., and is in his second season as coach at SMU.
-As one of the last four teams in, the Mustangs will need to beat Miami of Ohio in Dayton to advance to a first-round matchup with Tennessee.
+As one of the last four teams in, the Mustangs will need to beat Miami of Ohio to advance to a first-round matchup with Tennessee.

-No. 14 Wright State
+No. 14 seed Wright State

-1. Region: Midwest
+1. Regional: Midwest

 2. Record: 23-11, 15-5 Horizon

-3. First-round opponent: No. 3 Virginia (1:50 p.m., TBS)
+3. First-round opponent: No. 3 Virginia (Friday at 1:50 p.m., TBS)

-The Raiders won the Horizon League’s regular season title and the conference tournament to secure Wright State’s first NCAA tournament berth since 2022.
+The Raiders won the Horizon League’s regular-season title and the conference tournament to secure Wright State’s first NCAA Tournament berth since 2022.

 » READ MORE: Penn wins Ivy League tourney and punches ticket to NCAA Tournament for the first time since 2018

-No. 15 Furman
+No. 15 seed Furman

-1. Region: East
+1. Regional: East

 2. Record: 22-12, 10-8

-3. First-round opponent: No. 2 UConn (10 p.m., TBS)
+3. First-round opponent: No. 2 UConn (Friday at 10 p.m., TBS)